argoproj/argo-cd/docs/user-guide/commands/argocd_account_generate-token.md

   -a, --account string      Account name.
 Defaults to the current account.
   -e, --expires-in string   Duration before the token will expire.
 (Default: No expiration) (default "0s") -h, --help                help for generate-token
       --id string           Optional token id.
-Fallback to uuid if not value specified.
+Fall back to uuid if not value specified.
 ```

 ### Options inherited from parent commands